James Barron: Early life

 Barron was born in Hampton, Virginia, the son of a merchant captain named James Barron who became Commodore of the tiny Virginia State Navy during the American Revolution.
 He was a younger brother of Samuel Barron.
-As a boy, Barron served as an apprentice in with his father for several years and entered the navy as a lieutenant and served aboard United States under John Barry.
+As a boy, Barron served as an apprentice with his father for several years and entered the navy as a lieutenant and served aboard United States under John Barry.
 For his exceptional ability and service Barron was promoted to captain in 1799.

 Military career

 On March 9, 1798, he was commissioned as a lieutenant in the newly created United States Navy.
 Barron demonstrated superior seamanship abilities as an officer of the frigate United States.
 Two years later, he was promoted to captain and commanded the sloop-of-war Warren during the final months of the Quasi-War with France.

+In a letter dated 13 August, 1802 he was ordered to take command of USS New York at the Washington Navy Yard.

 Early in 1804 Barron supervised the building of gunboats at Hampton, Virginia.
 Barron was given command of USS Essex on April 11, 1804, during the First Barbary War and sailed to the Mediterranean to serve in the squadron commanded by his brother, Commodore Samuel Barron, protecting American merchantmen and blockading the Tripolian harbor until May 22, 1805.
 Because of health problems he relinquished command of the squadron to Commodore John Rodgers.

 On June 25, 1805, Barron, along with Stephen Decatur and others, presided over the court of inquiry, held aboard USS Constitution at Syracuse, which looked into William Bainbridge's grounding and loss of USS Philadelphia near Tripoli's harbor.

-On April 15, 1806 he was appointed to the command of the Mediterranean Squadron.
+On April 15, 1806, he was appointed to the command of the Mediterranean Squadron.
 Barron obtained the rank of commodore on April 22 and was assigned command of USS Chesapeake the following year.
 Chesapeake was berthed at Norfolk and was outfitted for her upcoming mission in great haste with a green crew and equipment that was below standards.

 Barron commanded the frigate Chesapeake as a commodore.
-On June 22, 1807, his ship was involved in the Chesapeake–Leopard affair, an engagement that resulted in the defeat and capture of Barron's ship, one in a long line of such British incursions.
-The British ship of the line HMS Leopard hailed his frigate outside of Hampton Roads and asked to search for British Navy deserters.
-Barron refused.
-Leopard then opened fire on Chesapeake, killing three crewmen and wounding eighteen.
-Caught completely unprepared for battle, Barron surrendered.
-A British party boarded his ship and took away four alleged deserters.
+On June 22, 1807, his ship was involved in the Chesapeake–Leopard affair, an engagement that resulted in the defeat and capture of Barron's ship.
+The Royal Navy ship of the line HMS Leopard hailed his frigate outside of Hampton Roads and asked to search for British deserters.
+Barron refused, and Leopard then opened fire on Chesapeake, killing three crewmen and wounding eighteen.
+Caught completely unprepared for battle, Barron struck his colours.
+A boarding party from Leopard boarded his ship and removed four deserters.

 In January 1808, a court-martial was held, and Barron was convicted of not preparing his ship in advance for possible action, and was suspended for five years without pay.
 John Rodgers was the president of the court-martial, and Stephen Decatur was a member.